Our mission is to remove barriers and unlock potential for families with learning and behavior challenges.

 Dr. Conklin earned his Master’s and Doctoral degrees in Clinical Psychology from the American School of Professional Psychology, where his research examined the relationship between adult attachment style and posttraumatic stress.
 He completed his pre-doctoral internship at Loudoun County Mental Health, and previously received clinical training at Saint Elizabeths Hospital and Neuropsychology Associates of Fairfax.
 In addition to his studies in psychology, Dr. Conklin is a classically trained pianist with a Bachelor of Music degree from James Madison University.

-Dr. Siegel conducts comprehensive neuropsychological evaluations for children, adolescents, and adults, with a particular interest in school-age children.
+Dr. Siegel conducts comprehensive neuropsychological evaluations for children, adolescents, and adults.
 She also provides individual psychotherapy to children and adolescents with a range of presenting concerns, including attention and executive functioning challenges, emotional regulation difficulties, and social skills deficits.
 Her approach is informed by psychodynamic theory, but she also employs cognitive-behavioral, relational, and play therapy techniques.
 Dr. Siegel believes that meeting children where they are and allowing them to direct their experience is the hallmark of growth and change.

 Dr. Rowe is a licensed clinical psychologist with over twenty years of experience in assessment and treatment of children, adolescents, and adults at the Kingsbury Center.
 She provides comprehensive neuropsychological evaluations, individual psychotherapy to children and adolescents, and parent consultation.
 Her extensive experience working directly in the special education classroom and participating in all aspects of the special education process provides insights into crafting an effective evaluation.
 She is also well versed in integrating social/emotional and personality assessment with neuropsychological test results.
 Dr. Rowe evaluates children, adolescents, and adults for learning difficulties such as dyslexia and ADHD, as well as autism and behavior and mood disorders.
 Dr. Rowe specializes in the assessment of gifted individuals with learning challenges and she is a co-author of the book Creating Effective Programs for Gifted Students With Learning Disabilities.
 Often called “twice-exceptional” or 2e, these students are perplexing to their parents and teachers, and they encounter considerable frustration in academic settings.